Connect with others who understand.

 Participate in Awareness Activities

 Another way to raise awareness about myeloma is to participate in an activity dedicated to the cause.
-You can walk or run for myeloma, play bingo, participate in fundraising activities, or even create a unique event that works for your interests.
+You can walk or run for myeloma, play bingo, participate in fundraisers, or even create a unique event that works for your interests.
 You can help other people understand more about myeloma while having fun and raising money for the cause.

 Anika Brahmbhatt is an undergraduate student at Boston University, where she is pursuing a dual degree in media science and psychology.
 Learn more about her here.